Granada-Publications/granada-publications-style/index.md

 Words which have become part of the English language, i.e. can be found in a dictionary, should be used without diacritics or italics.
 Examples include but may not be limited to: Imam, Ramadan, Quran, and Shariah.
 This rule however may change depending on the material being published: if it is academic in nature, preserving the diacritics and italics is recommended, however, if the material is for the general masses, then doing away with diacritics and italics is preferable to ensure a smooth reading.

+Quran translations and _āyah_ numbering should follow the copy of _Hafs ʿan ʿĀsim_.
+Thus the first _āyah_ of _Sūrah al-Fātiḥah_ is not the _basmalah_.
+If names of Quran chapters are used in the main text, they should be in italics.
+If used to define a reference, italics should be avoided.
+Examples: (a) Read _Sūrah al-Fātiḥah_, (b) «Praises be to the Lord of all worlds.» (Sūrah al-Fātiḥah, 1:1).

 # Book Titles

 <!--